robchendev/FRET/README.md

 ### Help Commands

+    -contribute

+Shows links for users to help out with the development of F.R.E.T. by reporting bugs, requesting features and developing code.

     -help

 Displays all the user commands for the channel it was invoked in (Forum or Weekly Submissions).
 If it was invoked anywhere else, it displays a list of usable help command variants (f, w, i) that are listed below.